shishima123/laravel-thumbnail/README.md

 ### Ignore extensions

 By default, the package supports the following file extensions: doc, docx, xls, xlsx, pdf, gif, jpg, jpeg, png.
-If you want to ignore a specific extension, add it to the `ignore_extensions` list.
+However, if you want to exclude a specific extension from being processed, you can add it to the `ignore_extensions` list.

 ```php
 'ignore_extensions' => ['png', 'jpg']